44yyyy/HTB-Writeups/README.md

 # HTB-Writeups
 Welcome!
 This is where I will be documenting my process on HackTheBox labs as I complete them.
-Thank you!
+Thank you for reading!

 ## Contact